-We also have a set of expectations about God.
+We also have a set of expectations for God.
 Things we hope for or dare not hope out of fear of failure.
 Our expectations are often based on what we’ve seen or heard from the experience of others.
 But I propose that the root of our expectations needs a completely different source.

-One day early in Jesus ministry Philip was called by Jesus with the familiar “follow me.”
+One day, early in Jesus’ ministry, Philip was called by Jesus with the familiar “follow me.”
 Philip not only accepted Jesus’ call but ran off to tell his friend Nathanael.
 John records, “Philip found Nathanael and said to him, “We have found Him of whom Moses in the Law and also the Prophets wrote—Jesus of Nazareth, the son of Joseph.”
 Nathanael said to him, “Can any good thing come out of Nazareth?”
-Philip said to him, “Come and see.””
+Philip said to him, “Come and see.”
 (John 1:45–46, NASB95) Nathanael had expectations regarding God’s promised Messiah which Jesus, being from the village of Nazareth, just didn’t fit.

 A few verses later Nathanael declares, “Rabbi, You are the Son of God; You are the King of Israel.”
 (John 1:49, NASB95) So what changed?
 Nathanael met Jesus.
 His expectations dramatically changed because of getting to know Jesus for himself.